Sheldon04/CABM-pytorch/README.md

 # CABM: Content-Aware Bit Mapping for Single Image Super-Resolution Network with Large Input (CVPR 2023)

-This respository is the official implementation of our CVPR2023 paper.
+This repository is the official implementation of our CVPR2023 paper.
 [paper](https://arxiv.org/abs/2304.06454).